 "For more information use CONTACT US tab above"

-8 Hour Program 8:30-4:30 (8 CE hours) Prerequisite: None (Must have an interest in the healthcare field) Description: This program is an 8-hour course that is great for LPN’s, RN’s, EMT’s and any other medical professionals who need to earn their certificate, enhance or refresh their skills.
+8 Hour Program 8:30-4:30 (8 CE hours) Prerequisite: None (Must have an interest in the healthcare field) Description: This program is an 8-hour course that is great for LPN’s, RN’s, EMT’s (EMT's to check their State Endorsement Requirements) and any other medical professionals who need to earn their certificate, enhance or refresh their skills.
 The training will be via in-depth lectures, utilizing PowerPoint presentation, handouts, discussion, as well as hands-on practice to ensure a complete learning experience and understanding of the delivery of IV therapy.
 Topics covered within the program include an overview of I.V.
 Therapy, venous and vascular anatomy and physiology, nursing management and patient assessment and actions related to routine care and maintenance, clinical considerations, fluid and electrolytes, types of uses of IV therapy, site selection, venipuncture procedure, tips, case studies designed to serve as a learning tool and the discussion of complications related to IV therapy, etc. There will be a variety of the latest equipment for hands on viewing.
 In skillful hands, an intravenous catheterization procedure is quickly and easily performed with little pain or discomfort to the patient.
 This unique educational program is a great resource that fosters safe practice and can help reduce errors associated with these important skills.
 It adheres to INS standards of care.
 Completion of this program can result in a skill that will be of immeasurable benefit, over the years, to both patients and medical professional inserting the IV.
 Participants will have the opportunity to practice on manikins to demonstrate a simulated insertion.
 In order to obtain IV Certification, you will need to complete the contents of this program, reviewing handout material, IV Manikin practice, post-test and completion of an evaluation form.
 This course is a prerequisite for Advanced Concepts and Technology in IV Therapy.
 A certificate is awarded after successful completion of program Price: $250 per person Cost for recommended student manual: $55.00 (price includes tax) or in-class rental: $10

 8 Hour Program 8:30-4:30 Prerequisite for this program: Basic Concepts and Technology in IV Therapy.
 (8 CE hours) Prerequisite: Must have successfully completed a BCT-IV course to enroll in this course.
 Description: This program is an 8-hour course that is designed to build on the Basic IV course and to enhance those professionals that have had some IV experience.
 This program utilizes an in-depth understanding of all types of catheters, types of patients and clinical indications through a PowerPoint presentation, lecture, active participant discussion, handouts, and hands-on practice.
 Participants will become familiarize with the differences between Midlines, PICC's, Central Venous Catheters, Ports and P.A.S.
 Ports.
 They will learn the differences in the tip location and the types of infusion therapies that can be infused through each device.
 There will be a review of methods for performing care and maintenance on long term lines, flushing, syringe selection & PSI, dressing changes occlusion, catheter repair, blood sample collection, catheter removal and post insertion complications are explored thoroughly.
 Our Advanced IV Therapy Certification Training instructs participants to effectively deliver nursing care to patients on infusion therapies and gain confidence in their abilities.
 Whether you are a new grad, first time with advanced lines or an LPN/RN with years of IV therapy experience, this program will explore central venous catheters, new technologies and standards of practice.
 Patient safety and positive outcomes depends upon a nurse’s knowledge of catheter technology, routine nursing care, catheter management and complications.
 Participant will greatly benefit from this program.
 In order to obtain IV Certification, you will need to complete the contents of this program, reviewing handout material, IV Manikin and/or participant practice of a dressing change, post-test and completion of an evaluation form.
 A certificate is awarded after successful completion of program.
 Price: $250 per person Cost for recommended student manual: $55.00 (price includes tax) or in-class rental: $10